PaddlePaddle/Paddle/doc/ui/data_provider/pydataprovider2.rst

 +++++++++++

 PaddlePaddle has four data types, and three sequence types.
 The four data types are:

 * :code:`dense_vector`: dense float vector.
 * :code:`sparse_binary_vector`: sparse binary vector, most of the value is 0, and the non zero elements are fixed to 1.
-* :code:`sparse_float_vector`: sparse float vector, most of the value is 0, and some non zero elements can be any float value.
+* :code:`sparse_vector`: sparse float vector, most of the value is 0, and some non zero elements can be any float value.
 They are given by the user.
 * :code:`integer`: an integer scalar, that is especially used for label or word index.